-At the end of the first year, students will be invited to choose either BBA Business Analysis or BBA Business Operations Management major through a major allocation exercise.
+At the end of the first year, students will be invited to choose either BBA Business Decision Analytics or BBA Global Operations Management major through a major allocation exercise.

-The BBA Business Analysis (BANL) programme is designed specifically to meet the business demand for deep data analytical skills and to provide a comprehensive training in business analytics, statistics, business intelligence, risk management, marketing analysis, business knowledge and communication skills.
+The BBA Business Decision Analytics (BDAN) programme aims to develop students’ qualitative and quantitative ability to solve business problems and make decisions through DEEP data analysis.
+It provides a comprehensive training in business analytics, statistics, business intelligence, risk management, marketing analysis, business knowledge and communication skills.

-The BBA Business Operations Management (BOM) programme aims to equip students with the knowledge and skills to tackle the operational challenges of contemporary managers.
+The BBA Global Operations Management (GOM) programme aims to equip students with the knowledge and skills to tackle the operational challenges of contemporary managers.
 Students learn to identify operations improvement opportunities for companies, propose and implement improvement solutions and present their findings and results to senior executives.

-BBA BANL graduates are prepared for statistical, analytical and managerial positions in financial, commercial and government sectors.
+BBA BDAN graduates are prepared for statistical, analytical and managerial positions in financial, commercial and government sectors.

 Applicants to this programme (admission code: 1025) will be considered for admission to first-year studies at the Department of Management Sciences.
-Students will enter a major (current major options: Business Analysis; Business Operations Management) after one year of study.
+Students will enter a major (current major options: Business Decision Analytics; Global Operations Management) after one year of study.
 The top 40% of students# will have a free choice of majors offered by the Department.
 The other 60% of students will be allocated a major within the Department, subject to the availability of places and the selection criteria set by individual majors.